luigiplr/node-openvpn/README.md

     var openvpn = openvpnmanager.connect(opts)

-    openvpn.on('connected', function(output) { //will be emited on successful interfacing with openvpn instance openvpnmanager.authorize(auth);
+    openvpn.on('connected', function() { //will be emited on successful interfacing with openvpn instance openvpnmanager.authorize(auth);
     });

-    openvpn.on('authorized', function(output) { //will be emited on successful connection of vpn. console.log('yay we have connected.');
+    openvpn.on('authorized', function() { //will be emited on successful connection of vpn. console.log('yay we have connected.');
     });